alexellis/arkade/README.md

 There are 126 tools, use `arkade get NAME` to download one.

-> Note to contributors, run `arkade get --output markdown` to generate this list
+> Note to contributors, run `arkade get --format markdown` to generate this list